Executing long-running console commands¶

 Change your command so it supports taking slice parameters, like for instance a batch size and a child-offset parameter.

-- If not defined, it is master process which will execute the processes until nothing is left to process.
+- If not defined, it is the master process which will execute the processes until nothing is left to process.

 Change the command so that the master process takes care of forking child processes in slices.